 l have a really bold statement to make…are you ready for it?!?! l LOVE DARK CHOCOLATE ANYTHING!!!!
 Thank goodness dark chocolate is considered healthy and FODMAP safe because it would be really hard for me to give up.
-There are some strange people in this world (if you are one of them, l apologize but you probably wouldn’t be reading this recipe anyways) who say they don’t like chocolate.
-Even worse, some say they only like white chocolate and to those people l would respond by informing these poor souls that white chocolate isn’t even considered as chocolate.
+There are some strange people in this world (if you are one of them, l apologize but you probably wouldn’t be reading this recipe anyway) who say they don’t like chocolate.
+Even worse, some say they only like white chocolate and to those people, l would respond by informing these poor souls that white chocolate isn’t even considered as chocolate.

-In our family it’s borderline offensive to bring a dessert that doesn’t have chocolate as one of the main ingredients.
+In our family, it’s borderline offensive to bring a dessert that doesn’t have chocolate as one of the main ingredients.
 On more than one occasion I have seen my Dad give a look when someone tries to pass off a vanilla dessert as “really good.”
 Those people aren’t fooling anyone!

 What l love about these truffles are they can be made ahead of time and kept in the freezer.
 This is exactly what l did for the tea party thrown by Twinkie aka Katherine and myself last year. l was thrilled to find them a huge hit with the ladies as they make for the perfect bite.
 Plus who can pass up on FODMAP diet desserts?